speedment/speedment-doc/pages/enterprise_avro.md

 }
 ```

-I can now change the location of my data file without recompiling by simply creating a `settings.properties`-file in the root of my project with the line:
+You can now change the location of the data file without recompiling by simply creating a `settings.properties`-file in the root of my project with the line:

 ```properties
 film.data.file = another_dir/another_film.avro